andrew henderson menu

 • A copy of your parent(s) birth certificate

-• All documents that would establish your parent(s) as a French national, such as national identity card, passport, consular registration card, certificate of nationality, military booklet, voter card and so on.
+• All documents that would establish your parent(s) as a French national, such as national identity card, passport, consular registration card, certificate of nationality, military booklet, voter card or so on

 • Your parents’ marriage certificate or, if your parents aren’t married, a copy of the certificate recognising and proving parentage.

-The application must be lodged in person unless, under exceptional circumstances, the person is unable to travel.
-In this case, certain courts will accept paperwork via mail.
+The application must be lodged in person unless, under exceptional circumstances, the applicant is unable to travel.
+In this case, certain courts will accept paperwork via the post.

-Two other requirements truly make France one of the most complex countries to obtain citizenship in:
+Two other requirements make France one of the more complex countries to obtain citizenship for:

-• Proof of integration into French society, tested by an interview.
-You can check out what kinds of questions they might ask you on the official website
+• Proof of integration into French society, tested by an interviewer.
+You can explore the kinds of questions they might ask on the official website.
+The immigration website and booklet are entirely in the French language, which brings us nicely to the next point.

-Unfortunately, we can’t sit the culture and the language tests for you, so you really have to determine if you need French nationality badly enough to spend time studying.
+Unfortunately, we can’t sit the culture and language tests for you, so you’ll really have to determine if the time spent studying the language is worth it.

 The Pros of French Citizenship